yaserBK/QLearning/README.md

 At the moment, the Agents use Q-learning, with exploration:exploitation balanced by _ε-greedy_

-In the next iteration, I intend to have exploration determined by _soft-max_
+In the next iteration, I intend to have exploration determined by the _soft-max_ algorithm.

 The purpose of this is to constantly train agents and pit them against one another until they come upon a nash-equilibrium.